bijayshankarj/rbac/README.md

 <----------------------------------------Overview---------------------------------------->

-Project Name: User Role-Based Access Control (RBAC) System
+Project Name: Role-Based Access Control (RBAC) System

 Description: This project is a role-based access control system with an admin and user interface.
 It uses HTML, CSS, JavaScript, and PHP for frontend and backend development.
 The MySQL database stores user data.